pedrosorio/tuenti_2014/prob16/README.md

 After obtaining the k-d tree of the points required by the query, for each point I get the neighbors in the square of side 2*(radius+500) centered in the point as we know that no object will have a radius larger than 500.
 This list of points is then tested to see which ones collide.

-After solving the problem it ocurred to me that since we have a lot of information about the (uniform) distribution of the points, it may suffice to define a grid of 500*500 squares and place each point in its own bucket and test collisions among adjacent buckets - i.e. no fancy spatial datastructures =)
+After solving the problem it ocurred to me that since we have a lot of information about the (uniform) distribution of the points, it may suffice to define a grid of buckets of size 1000*1000 and place each point in its own bucket, testing collisions among adjacent buckets - i.e. no fancy spatial datastructures =)